JosephEoff/josepheoff.github.io/_posts/2022-11-25-pfaff-k-4-reassembly.md

 |![Install the winder 1](/assets/2022-11-25-pfaff-k-4-reassembly/winder10.jpg)|
 |![Install the winder 1](/assets/2022-11-25-pfaff-k-4-reassembly/winder11.jpg)|

 Wiggle and turn the screw until it goes through all the holes (including the one in the lever,) then tighten it.
 Put a drop of oil in the oil hole and in all the places where metal rubs on metal in the winder assembly.
 The whole thing should move smoothly and easily.
-It should latch in place when you raise the bottom lever and pop back down when you press the peddle back.
+It should latch in place when you raise the bottom lever and pop back down when you press the paddle back.

 Re-install the winder tire.
 If you need a new one, you can use a plain O-ring.
 I'll include the dimensions in a later post together with information about needles, bobbins, and other consumables.